osamaqarem/reactnative-fastlane-appcenter/README.md

       end
     end

-Change the bundle ID to the one you created earlier.
+Change `com.app.bundle` to the bundle ID you created earlier.

 In the future, pass `readonly: true` to the `match` action.
 This would ensure the command wouldn't create new provisioning profiles.